-These days, consumers demand businesses be "green" — from green packaging to green solutions to green food — a green company offers sustainable or renewable products or operates in an environmentally-friendly way.
-Earlier this month, we reported that sourcing on Thomasnet.com for reusable bag materials is up as more shoppers and legislators seek to increase sustainability across the country.
-Adopting environmentally friendly processes and energy-efficient practices has numerous business benefits and is already at the center of many corporate social responsibility policies and marketing strategies.
+These days, consumers demand businesses to be "green" — from green packaging to green solutions to green food — a green company offers sustainable or renewable products or operates in an environmentally-friendly way.
+Adopting environmentally friendly processes and energy-efficient practices has numerous business benefits and are already at the center of many corporate social responsibility policies and marketing strategies.

 1. Engineering Specialties Inc.